 Benefits

-Successful completion of this project brought the UK one step closer to having autonomous vehicles on the road, helping the UK government to fulfil its Future of Mobility Grand Challenge.
+Successful completion of this project will take the UK one step closer to having autonomous vehicles on the road, helping the UK government to fulfil its Future of Mobility Grand Challenge.

 Role of Connected Places Catapult

-In addition to being project manager and dissemination lead for HumanDrive, we were also responsible for safety case elements as well as supporting the live trial elements of the project.
-This combination of a complex ‘live-traffic’ scenario and AI-controlled vehicle was ground-breaking, as such presents considerable technical and safety challenges.
-These challenges were met by a series of trials conducted on specialised test tracks, in simulation and open public roads to develop the AI-controlled vehicle.
+In addition to being project manager and dissemination lead for HumanDrive, we will also be responsible for safety case elements as well as supporting the live trial elements of the project.
+This combination of a complex ‘live-traffic’ scenario and AI-controlled vehicle is ground-breaking, as such presents considerable technical and safety challenges.
+These challenges will be met by a series of trials conducted on specialised test tracks, in simulation and open public roads to develop the AI-controlled vehicle.

-CPC experts assessed and identified the myriad of hazards involved, building on the learnings from the hugely successful LUTZ Pathfinder Project.
-CPC Human Factors scientists also assisted in the design of trials to gather data and determine the human driving behaviour upon which much of the AV natural human driving style will be based.
+CPC experts will assess and identify the myriad of hazards involved, building on the learnings from the hugely successful LUTZ Pathfinder Project.
+CPC Human Factors scientists are also assisting in the design of trials to gather data and determine the human driving behaviour upon which much of the AV natural human driving style will be based.

-The knowledge acquired was used to advise on future CAV projects and technologies, in line with CPC priorities to support UK business, increase collaboration between industry and academia, and ultimately increase economic activity in the Intelligent Mobility (IM) sector.
+The knowledge acquired will be used to advise on future CAV projects and technologies, in line with CPC priorities to support UK business, increase collaboration between industry and academia, and ultimately increase economic activity in the Intelligent Mobility (IM) sector.

 Further information

-You can learn more about the project and find out more at https://humandrive.co.uk
+You can follow the project and find out more at https://humandrive.co.uk